Race Format

 Pallet Selection

 - Go big!
-A standard 48″x40″ pallet is the bare minimum size and will take on water easily if your weight isn’t perfectly centered, or if water gets choppy.
+A standard 48″x40″ pallet is the bare minimum size and will take on water easily if your weight isn’t perfectly centered, or if the water gets choppy.
 Pallets come in all different sizes.
 If you can find something around 48″ x 75″ or larger, you’re much more likely to stay afloat.

 - Remove unnecessary planks to reduce weight.